Euclid: Discovery of bright $z\simeq7$ Lyman-break galaxies in UltraVISTA and Euclid COSMOS: Data and image processing

 \subsection{Depths}

-We computed $5\,\sigma$ depths across the images by placing $\ang{;;1.8}$ diameter circular apertures on empty regions of the image (determined using the \texttt{SExtractor} segmentation map).
+We computed $5\,\sigma$ depths across the images by placing {roughly $2\times10^6$} apertures with diameters of $\ang{;;1.8}$ on empty regions of the image (determined using the \texttt{SExtractor} segmentation map).
 For the \spitzer images we use a $\ang{;;2.8}$ diameter circular aperture to account for the broader PSF.
 We determine local depth maps by taking the closest 300 apertures to each point and measuring the median absolute deviation of the aperture fluxes.
 The depths reported in Table \ref{tab:Depths} are the mode of the local depths.
 The depths of the PSF homogenised \Euclid images match the depths of the original image.